pandas-dev/pandas/doc/source/basics.rst

    tsdf.iloc[3:7] = np.nan
    tsdf

-Using a single function is equivalent to ``.apply``; You can also pass named methods as strings.
+Using a single function is equivalent to :meth:`~DataFrame.apply`; You can also pass named methods as strings.
-This will return a Series of the output.
+These will return a ``Series`` of the aggregated output:

 .. ipython:: python